 The key difference from other frameworks is that it compiles and serves code at build time rather than runtime, making it faster than React or Vue.

-Svelte has gained a lot of popularity, and it now sits in the 4th position with a 21% “will use again” – according to the State of Front-end JS Frameworks report –, seeing a small 1% increase in 2022.
+Svelte has gained a lot of popularity and sits in the fourth position with an 88% retention rate, based on the report by the State of Front-end JS Frameworks.
+This is a small 2% increase from the previous year.

 Although it is still far from the Big 3’s level of adoption, Svelte is still a young framework with a lot of room for growth.